What are the best Spanish courses online? Speak, listen, read & write.

 How to Choose the Best Spanish Courses Online

-These two questions can help you choose the best Spanish courses online.
+These two questions may help you choose the right Spanish online courses.

 How do I enjoy learning?
 There is indeed more to consider, but the teaching method is a point of differentiation between many of the programs.
 Do you prefer 1:1 tutoring where you see someone face to face?
 Do you take lots of notes?
 Are you motivated by badges, bells, and whistles?